-All of Simplicity’s diversified funds have a management fee of 0.31% p.a. except for the Default Fund which has a fee of 0.30%.
+All of Simplicity’s diversified funds have a management fee of 0.29% p.a.
 There are no account or membership fees on these funds.

 Single sector funds

-Simplicity also offers two single sector funds, each investing into a single asset class.
+Simplicity also offers five single sector funds, each investing into a single asset class.
 They’re only available as non-KiwiSaver funds:

 - NZ Bond Fund – Invests mainly in NZ government bonds.

 - NZ Share Fund – Invests in the largest companies listed on the NZ sharemarket.